elastic/integrations/packages/azure_billing/docs/README.md

 To use this integration you will need:

 * **Azure App Registration**: You need to set up an Azure App Registration to allow the Agent to access the Azure APIs.
 The App Registration requires a role to access the billing information.
-The requried role is different depending on the subscription, department, or billing account scope.
-See more details in the [Setup section](#setup).
+The required role is different depending on the subscription, department, or billing account scope.
+Check the [Setup section](#setup) for more details.
 * **Elasticsearch and Kibana**: You need Elasticsearch to store and search your data and Kibana to visualize and manage it.
 You can use our hosted Elasticsearch Service on Elastic Cloud, which is recommended, the [Native Azure Integration](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/elastic.elasticsearch?tab=Overview), or self-manage the Elastic Stack on your hardware.
 * **Payment method**: Azure Billing Metrics integration queries are charged based on the number of standard API calls.
 One integration makes two calls every 24 hours in the standard configuration.